MinJeongwon/Endocrinology/README.md

 ```

 ## Models
-All of the models on the [Huggingface](https://huggingface.co/transformers) that support `AutoModelForSequenceClassification` are supported by this repository and can be used by setting the model parameter of the train.py with the appropriate name of the model.
-Some of them are listed below and the others can be found on Huggingface website.
+All of the models on the [Huggingface](https://huggingface.co/transformers) are supported by this repository and can be used by setting the `model` parameter of train.py with the corresponding model's name.
+Below are some of the models used in the experiments.
 ```
 Models = {
     "BERT base uncased": "bert-base-uncased",